 Squash is jokingly known in gardening circles as the crop that keeps on giving.
 A single plant often leaves you with more squash than you know what to do with!

 With the exception of certain varieties that can be left on the vines longer to cure and store as winter squash (like Zucchino Rampicante), summer squash are non-vining, compact bush varieties that stay upright and only take up a 3-foot-by-3-foot area.

 All squash have a stage at which they’re the most tender, moist, and prime for picking, but if you let yours go a little too long and that zucchini has suddenly grown into a foot-long monster, all is not lost.

 You’ll get decent germination in our target seed starting range of 65°F to 70°F, but the quickest (and close to 100 percent) germination at soil temperatures of 80°F or above, with seeds sprouting in just a few days at that point.

-I love them so much that I try to sow seeds as soon as my soil is ready, because I like to snack on them all summer long and save a few harvests for pickling as well.
+I love them so much that I try to sow seeds as soon as my soil is ready, because I like to snack on them all summer long and save a few harvests for making bread and butter pickles as well.